dappnetbby/eth-verifiable-rpc/README.md

 Nope!
 Even lighter.
 I chose the term "verifiable RPC" because it conveys better how this works - it's simply a library.
 It doesn't store any data.

 This client does not "track" the blockchain, so doesn't meet the standard of a long-running process to be called a "node".

+**How does this compare with Helios?**

+Helios implements this same tech.
+Honestly, it wasn't ready when I built it.
+But it seems like they're nearly there lol.
+Either way, this is useful code.

 ## Roadmap.